MicrosoftDocs/learn/learn-pr/iot/create-your-first-iot-central-app/includes/5-create-real-device-nodejs.md

 1. Delete the default contents of the app.js file.

-1. When you have entered the code below, you will be able to run the app with the **Start Without Debugging**, or **Start Debugging**, options.
+1. When you've entered the code below, you'll be able to run the app with the **Start Without Debugging**, or **Start Debugging**, options.
 In the latter case you can set breakpoints, examine data, and perform other debugging tasks.

 ::: zone-end
 ::: zone pivot="vs-csharp"